IowaDave/pxt-makerbit-maze/index.md

 To stop seeing the breadcrumbs, touch the touchpin again.
 It is a toggle.
 Note that breadcrumb display can be activated only while navigating in the maze.

 ## What else can you do with the maze extension blocks?
 That's a question only you can answer.
 Could you write MakeCode to use a joystick to move around in the maze?
 Could you make it a timed game, like a race against a clock?
 The MakerBit makes it easy to hook up an MP3 player and an LCD display.
 Or a NeoPixel device.
+How would you use things like that to make your game more fun to play?
 What idea of your own will you try first?